Party Wall Agreement Birmingham

 If you require a party wall agreement, you should follow these steps:

-1. Serving notice to your neighbor: The first step is to provide your neighbor with written notice, which should include details of the proposed works and their estimated start date.
+1. Serving notice to your neighbour: The first step is to provide your neighbour with written notice, which should include details of the proposed works and their estimated start date.
 You must also provide plans and drawings of the works.

-3. Appointing a surveyor: If you and your neighbor can’t agree on the party wall agreement, you’ll need to appoint a surveyor.
-Your neighbor will also need to appoint a surveyor, and the two surveyors will collaborate to prepare the agreement.
+3. Appointing a surveyor: If you and your neighbour can’t agree on the party wall agreement, you’ll need to appoint a surveyor.
+Your neighbour will also need to appoint a surveyor, and the two surveyors will collaborate to prepare the agreement.